 Cannabis dealers should consider looking for a hauler with whom they will work together on a partnership basis.
 Also, they should look for a hauler who specializes in composting and recycling cannabis waste.

-The Collection of Cannabis Waste (Solution to Pollution)
+The collection of cannabsi waste (Solution to pollution)

-What is the immediate step towards disposing of cannabis waste responsibly?
-You begin by diluting the cannabis; although it may seem to be wasteful, this is what the Environment Protection Agency needs all the companies to render their waste, whether unrecognizable or unusable, prior to disposing of.
+What is the immediate step toward disposing of cannabis waste responsibly?
+You begin by diluting the cannabis; although it may seem to be wasteful, this is what the Environment Protection Agency needs all the companies to render their waste, whether unrecognizable or unusable, prior to disposing of it.

 What does this process entail?

 This involves grinding and mixing the cannabis waste with non-consumable organic scraps such as food waste or cardboard.
 Once the mixture becomes unpalatable, the mess occurs.

 If the cannabis company decides to take its waste for composting, a certified hauler from the company to the composting facility should transport it.
 Remember to go for a composting facility that has been certified by the respective board.

 Is there any composting facility near your area?
 If not, then don’t worry since there are more options.
 You can take the cannabis waste and feed it into a solid waste digester in any wastewater plant.
 If you have any wastewater plant that produces methane, then you are more advantageous.

 What is the use of methane gas?
 The methane gas is used as fuel for vehicles in the city.
 It is now clear that you have a variety of options on where to take cannabis waste.
 No waste management plan forces cannabis companies to take their waste to a specific place.
 The company has the decision to take the waste in any facility.